Question: Is this doctoral cohort limited to only Muckleshoot tribal member

 Question: Is this doctoral program limited to those who have received a master’s in an education related field?

-Answer: No, this doctoral program is open to anyone who has received a master's degree.
+Answer: No, this doctoral program is open to anyone who has received an accredited master's degree from any discipline.

 Question: Is this program a fully funded program?